 - The essay must not be previously published

 - The essay must be accompanied by an application entry form, which includes an academic nomination

 - Essays must be submitted as PDF files with the accompanying entry form either included within or alongside the PDF in the submission e-mail.

 The Essay Prize includes:

-- One year's membership to the Design History Society (includes subscription to the Journal of Design History)
+- One year's membership to the Design History Society (including a subscription to the Journal of Design History)

-- Free place at the Design History Society conference, including a free place at the gala dinner and travel costs, if appropriate
+- Free place at the Design History Society conference "Making and Unmaking the Environment", taking place on 7-9 September 2017, University of Oslo.
+This includes a free place at the gala dinner, and £100 towards travel and accommodation in Oslo

 - £100 in Oxford University Press publications

 - 3 paperbacks in the Oxford History of Art series

 Winners of the DHS Essay Prize are announced at the Annual DHS Conference.
 All authors are informed of the competition results in late July.

 Essay Award Criteria

 In order to obtain the highest standards for the Design History Society Essay Prize, each submission must be nominated by a professional in the field.
 Consideration should be given to the following selection criteria: